 He is described as a gentle boy with a mild personality and expressive eyes.
 It appears that *Nathan is learning to sit with support.
 He has CP, epilepsy, and an intellectual disability. *Nathan uses a wheelchair to help properly position him, and so he can sit up and interact with his brothers!

 He loves to sit outside in his wheelchair in the breezy evenings and look at nature. *Nathan receives physiotherapy 6x a week, and attends special education classes on-site.
-Nathan lives at Truth Home Yellow.
+Nathan lives at Truth Home.

-*Nathan needs $260 more in sponsorship funds monthly!
+*Nathan needs $260/month more in sponsorship funds!
 Become one of *Nathan’s sponsors here.

-Turning 8 on the 20th is *Palmer! *Palmer attends a mainstream private school and lives in Ongole, at Victory Home.
-He has an intellectual disability that is mild, but that doesn’t stop him from being spunky and energetic!
-He is described as fun and active.
+Turning 8 on the 20th is *Palmer! *Palmer attends a mainstream private school where he excels and lives in Ongole, at Truth Home.
+He is autistic and has a mild intellectual disability.
+He is described as fun and active, spunky and energetic.
 He loves to play games like tag and to colour, and he eagerly and readily accepts challenges.

-*Palmer needs $185 more in sponsorship funds monthly!
+*Palmer needs $185/month more in sponsorship funds!
 Become one of *Palmer’s sponsors here.

 Last but not least, *Elodie will turn 7 years old on the 31st! *Elodie smiles when people make lip-smacky, kissy noises at her, though she typically isn’t very active. *Elodie has cerebral palsy, microcephaly, and a seizure disorder. *Elodie looks like she is growing up so fast.
-She lives at Faith Home Green.
+She lives at Anchor Home.